 - 1000 hours practicum experience supervised under a BCBA

 - Assist BCBA in data collection

-- Assist in administration of assessments under supervision of BCBA
+- Assist in the administration of assessments under the supervision of BCBA

-- Assist in interpretation of effectiveness of intervention strategies
+- Assist in interpretation of the effectiveness of intervention strategies

 - Assist in creating individual behavior plans